openbmc/docs/community-membership.md

 - Actively contributing to 1 or more subprojects.
 - **[Submit a CLA]**

-## Reviewer
+## Designated Reviewer

-Reviewers are capable of reviewing code for quality and correctness on some part of a subproject.
+Designated Reviewers are capable of reviewing code for quality and correctness on some part of a subproject.
 They are knowledgeable about both the codebase and software engineering principles.

 **Defined by:** _reviewers_ entry in an OWNERS file in a repo owned by the OpenBMC project.